lucamorando95/Goal_4.0/README.md

 screen -S NN
 ./make_mask config.json
  ```
-This sequence launch the script for the detection via the NN.
+This sequence launches the scripts for the detection via the NN.

-In order to use the detected image is required to launch another script:
+In order to use the detected images is required to launch another script:
 ```console
 cd ..
 screen -S NN_det